nicovanbentum/Raekor/README.md

     - S3TC DXT5 texture compression

 ### Vulkan
-The Vulkan side of things is currently being rewritten to implement a GPU path tracer using the new vk_khr_ray_tracing extensions.
+The Vulkan side of things is currently being rewritten to implement a GPU path tracer using the vk_khr_ray_tracing extensions.
 It used to contain experiments with parallel command buffer recording, dynamic uniform buffers, and bindless textures.
 Also used to integrate [Scatter](https://github.com/nicovanbentum/Scatter) in a separate branch.

 ### Ray Tracing in One Weekend
 There's a third entry point that implements Ray Tracing in One Weekend by Peter Shirley in a GLSL Compute shader that accumulates over time.